 Topic Area Figures Pages

 1) Admissions (only for non-open-admissions schools) [No charts applicable]

-2) Student Enrollment 1, 2 and 3 3
+2) Student Enrollment 1, 2, 3 and 4 3 and 4

-3) Awards 4 4
+3) Awards 5 4

-4) Charges and Net Price 5 and 6 4
+4) Charges and Net Price 6 and 7 4

-5) Student Financial Aid 7 and 8 4 and 5
+5) Student Financial Aid 8 and 9 5

 6) Military Benefits [No charts applicable]

-7) Retention and Graduation Rates 9, 10, 11, 12, 13, 14, 15, 16 and 17 5, 6, 7 and 8
+7) Retention and Graduation Rates 10, 11, 12, 13, 14, 15, 16, 17 and 18 5, 6, 7 and 8

-8) Finance 18 and 19 9
+8) Finance 19 and 20 9

-9) Staff 20 and 21 9
+9) Staff 21 and 22 9 and 10

-10) Libraries 22 and 23 10
+10) Libraries 23 and 24 10

-These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.
+\These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount (2018-19), total FTE enrollment (2018-19), and full- and part-time fall enrollment (Fall 2019)
+12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)

 Figure 3.
-Percent of students enrolled in distance education courses, by amount of distance education: Fall 2019
+Percent of students enrolled in distance education courses, by amount of distance education: Fall 2020

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, 12-month Enrollment component and Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component and Spring 2021, Fall Enrollment component.